 - to wait until after delivery

 If you do not want to be tested you can use an x-ray taken within the last 3 months at a UK-approved screening clinic.
 Ask a clinician at an approved clinic to review your x-ray.
-If it’s accepted the clinician will give you a certificate to send with your UK visa application.
+If it’s accepted the clinician will give you a certificate to provide with your UK visa application.